Smoking in the United Kingdom: Electronic cigarettes (vapes)

 Despite the name "e-cigarette," these devices contain no tobacco and produce no smoke.
-They are used as an alternative to smoking, or as devices where it increasingly looks like they are helping young people avoid smoking.
+They are used as an alternative to smoking, or as devices where it increasingly looks as if they are helping young people avoid smoking.
 Two hospitals run by Sandwell and West Birmingham Hospitals NHS Trust opened vape shops in 2019 in conjunction with a ban on smoking.
 Public Health England advises hospitals to let patients vape indoors and in bed.

 On 2 April 2014, the Welsh Government published a public health white paper in which it proposed a ban on the use of e-cigarettes in public spaces.
 The Bill was subsequently defeated.

 The annual Smokefree GB survey, published in May 2017, concluded that 52% of the 2.9 million British e-cigarette users are now ex-smokers.
 26% of respondents thought e-cigarettes were as harmful as real cigarettes.
 In March 2017, it was reported by The Telegraph that the UK's e-cigarette boom is in decline, with the number of people using e-cigarettes in Britain decreasing for the first time since their launch.

 In 2019, there were estimated to be 3 million e-cigarette users in Great Britain, with approximately half reporting using them as an aid to stop smoking.

+According to the Office for National Statistics, 10.0% of adults in Great Britain used e-cigarettes daily or occasionally in 2024, compared with 9.1% who smoked cigarettes, making 2024 the first year in which current e-cigarette use exceeded current smoking.